For younger students, ORA offers Film Academy for 13-15 years.

 The programme includes:

-21 hours per week of Film Academy lessons and workshops.
+Over 20 hours per week of Film Academy lessons and workshops.

 Access to the latest HD video camcorders, equipment and Apple Mac edit suites with Final Cut Pro.